Ranking the Most Popular Gambling Idioms

 Idioms are amusing phrases that we often hear and use daily.
 They are unique to countries, regions, and cultures, which makes idioms very difficult to understand if you've never heard them before.
 It often sounds like someone is speaking a different language altogether.

 The world of gambling is no different.
-You'll hear 100s of Idioms being used through casino halls and sporting events.
+You'll hear hundreds of idioms being used through casino halls, sporting events, and even at Canadian online casinos, where players continue to embrace these colorful expressions.

 Check out our top 10 most popular idioms from the world of gambling.